leonie-re/personalwebsite/content/publications/_index.md

 ---
+title: Publications
-title: A Research Portfolio To Grow
+subtitle: A Research Portfolio To Grow
-#description: "Give your projects a place to live online."
+description: "You can find all my somehow published work here.
+I try my to make my research as ascessible as possible.
+However, please be aware that due to some restrictions by journals or data regulations, you won't be able to find all publications and replication data here.
+In case you cannot access one of my publications or have questions don't hesitate to contact me.
+Maybe we can find a solution.
+I hope you enjoy my work!"
 #author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: false
 # for listing page layout
-layout: list-grid # list, list-sidebar, list-grid
+layout: list # list, list-sidebar, list-grid

 # for list-sidebar layout
 sidebar: